Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ## Enhancements

+* [#276](https://github.com/Icinga/icinga-powershell-plugins/issues/276) Extends `Invoke-IcingaCheckUpdates` for allowing to check if there is a pending reboot on the system remaining to finalize Windows updates
 * [#300](https://github.com/Icinga/icinga-powershell-plugins/pull/300) Adds a new flag `-ConnectionErrAsCrit` to `Invoke-IcingaCheckHTTPStatus`, allowing to change the `UNKNOWN` result in case a connection to the website is not possible to `CRITICAL`
 * [#301](https://github.com/Icinga/icinga-powershell-plugins/issues/301) Adds support to use `Include` and `Exclude` filters for `Invoke-IcingaCheckPerfCounter`
 * [#312](https://github.com/Icinga/icinga-powershell-plugins/issues/312) Adds support to exclude certificates by thumbprints for `Invoke-IcingaCheckCertificate` by adding thumbprints to the `-ExcludePattern` argument